wjypark94/trek-check/README.md

 A responsive web application that pulls data from multiple third party APIS such as OpenWeatherMap, FourSquare, and GoogleMaps.
 The app allows users to search hiking and weather data in an efficient and useful way.

+## Introduction
+TrekCheck is a weather/hiking app that goes above above and beyond a regular hiking app and saves you the hassle of opening up multiple web pages to view search results.
+TrekCheck allows users to look up both weather and hiking places in a specified city.
+Plan your next hiking trip by checking out the weather in any city with one quick search!

 ## Screenshots
 Start Display Page
 <img src="readme-images/trek-check-1-start.png">